Programs & Initiatives

 Information Meetings

-Do you have questions about adopting a child who is in Rhode Island state care?
+Do you have questions about adopting or becoming a guardian of a child who is in Rhode Island state care?
 Are you trying to decide whether it’s right for you?
 Or would you like to get the adoption process underway?
 If the answer is yes – or even maybe, to any of these questions, we suggest that you come to one of our Information Meetings.
 These meetings are held once a month and feature presenters from Adoption Rhode Island and the Department of Children, Youth, and Families, who will explain the steps of the adoption process and provide an overview of the children waiting to be adopted, and the rewards and challenges involved.
 There will also be plenty of opportunities to ask questions.
-Applications to start the adoption process are available at the meeting if you decide you are interested, or if you’d like to start the application process immediately, you can access the ‘Binti’ portal via the DCYF website at https://family.binti.com/users/signup/ri-rfa.
+Applications to start the process are available at the meeting if you decide you are interested, or if you’d like to start the application process immediately, you can access the ‘Binti’ portal via the DCYF website at https://family.binti.com/users/signup/ri-rfa.
 Note that only Rhode Island families can utilize the Binti portal.
 Families also learn about other routes they can take to become involved in the lives of waiting children.

 Meetings begin at 6:00 pm

-The 2024 Information Meeting schedule is as follows:
+The 2024- 2025 Information Meeting schedule is as follows:

 PLEASE NOTE: Meetings are held virtually via Zoom until further notice.
-Please email Amanda Choiniere at achoiniere@adoptionri.org to request the Zoom link prior to the meeting.PLEASE NOTE: Meetings may be cancelled due to inclement weather.
-If the weather is questionable, please call beforehand, check back here on our website, or watch for a posting on our Facebook Page.
+Please email Allison Forte at aforte@adoptionri.org to request the Zoom link prior to the meeting

 PLEASE NOTE: Meetings are held virtually via Zoom until further notice.
-Please emailAmanda Choiniere at achoiniere@adoptionri.org to request the Zoom link prior to the meeting.
+Please email Allison Forte at aforte@adoptionri.org to request the Zoom link prior to the meeting

 Out of State Adoption Process